-With our new MHCI degree, you will work with expert faculty who integrate theory and practice to keep you abreast of current healthcare practices and trends.
-You will acquire the skills needed to contribute to the evolution and development of healthcare campaigns and interventions.
-And finally, you will learn how to develop, organize, coordinate, manage, and deliver high-quality healthcare communication programs and events.
+Work with expert faculty who integrate theory and practice to keep you abreast of current healthcare practices and trends.
+Gain a multidisciplinary perspective on how communication and information can affect outcomes for illness and disease.
+Acquire the skills needed to contribute to the evolution and development of healthcare campaigns and interventions.

 Now is the right time—and the right place.
 Housed at Rutgers University–New Brunswick, the MHCI program is nested within an exceptionally rich environment for health professions and health scholarship.
 Additionally, New Jersey is a global leader in pharmaceutical and biotech industries.